purtuga/SPWidgets/documentation/SPWidgets.pickSPUser.md

             })
             .pickSPUser()

--   **spwidget:peoplePickerAdd**</br />
+-   **spwidget:peoplePickerAdd**<br />
     (Since v2.1) Event is triggered anytime the user selects a person/group.
 Event is given three input parameters:

-    1.  jQuery Event Object
+    -  jQuery Event Object

-    2. Original Input field as jQuery object
+    -  Original Input field as jQuery object

-    3. An object with data about the user that was selected
+    -  An object with data about the user that was selected

     Example: